circle-ecosystem/ai-docs/circle-ecosystem/teamsync/teamsync-vision.md

 - The Chat and Calls should be treated as indpendent logical apps but brought together via a common UI shell.
 - The app should support a common non-presentation layers and separate presentation layers for different UX requirements.
 - The build system should be able to generate apps for a specified UX.
 - There should be flexibility to have custom UI for desktop vs mobile platforms.
+- offline-first
+- multi-device support